Jet Ski the 30,000 Islands…

 This Parry Sound Sea Doo tour launches from Bridgeview Marine in Waubaushene, Ontario.
-From there, the return ride is about 170 kilometres (106 miles).
+From there, the return jet ski ride is about 170 kilometres (106 miles).
 Previously, I’ve ridden and written about a slightly longer Southern Georgian Bay ride from Sparrow Lake to Parry Sound (Passing through three locks on this route can add several hours to your ride time).
-Please refer to article for more details and tips.
+Please refer to article for more details and tips on this PWC adventure.

 Parry Sound Sea Doo Tour Tips